SonarSource/sonar-auth-bitbucket/README.md

 sonar.auth.bitbucket.clientSecret.secured|Consumer password provided by Bitbucket when registering the consumer|None sonar.auth.bitbucket.enabled|Enable Bitbucket users to login.
 Value is ignored if consumer Key and Secret are not defined|false sonar.auth.bitbucket.loginStrategy|When the login strategy is set to 'Unique', the user's login will be auto-generated the first time so that it is unique.
 When the login strategy is set to 'Same as Bitbucket login', the user's login will be the Bitbucket login.
-This last strategy allows, when changing the authentication provider, to keep existing users (if logins from new provider are the same than Bitbucket)|Unique
+This last strategy allows, when changing the authentication provider, to keep existing users (if logins from new provider are the same than Bitbucket)|Unique sonar.auth.bitbucket.apiUrl|Allows configurable bitbucket api url for pointing it to your bitbucket server.
+This will allow users & credentials to be reused from configured bitbucket|https://api.bitbucket.org//

 # Have question or feedback?
 To provide feedback (request a feature, report a bug etc.) use the [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube).
 Please do not forget to specify plugin and SonarQube versions if it relates to a bug.